openvinotoolkit/docker_ci/configure_gpu_ubuntu20.md

 To run an OpenVINO container with a default non-root user (openvino) with access to a GPU device, you need to have a non-root user with the same id as `openvino` user inside the container:
 By deafult `openvino` user has #1000 user ID.
-Create a non-root user (for e.g. host_openvino) on the host with the same user ID and access to video, render, docker groups:
+Create a non-root user, for example, host_openvino, on the host with the same user ID and access to video, render, docker groups:

 ```bash
 $ useradd -u 1000 -G users,video,render,docker host_openvino